vroulet/ilqc/README.md

 ## Installation
 To install the dependencies, create a conda environment with ``conda env create -f ilqc.yml``
+Note that to visualize the environments, a specific version of pyglet needs to be installed, due to backward incompatible changes done by pyglet.
 Activate the environment, using
 ``conda activate ilqc``
 and install pytorch (see https://pytorch.org/ to find the adequate command line for your OS); for example on a mac, do